viettelidc-provider/terraform-provider-vopencloud/docs/resources/compute_instance_v2.md

 When referencing a security group resource in an instance resource, always use the _name_ of the security group.
 If you specify the ID of the security group, Terraform will remove and reapply the security group upon each call.
-This is because the ViettelIdc Compute API returns the names of the associated security groups and not their IDs.
+This is because the VOpenCloud Compute API returns the names of the associated security groups and not their IDs.

 Note the following example: